-When we were over in Ireland in August, we had the privelege to visit the distillery.
+When we were over in Ireland in August, we had the privilege to visit the distillery.
 They don’t have a visitor centre or do tours normally, but I sent an e-mail to John O’Connell, one of the founders, and he was very kind and received us for a visit.

 This fantastic wall made of whiskey barrels meant that we were at the wrong address.
 But I absolutely LOVED the wall.

 I had seen their whiskey in a shop previously but didn’t buy it or ask about it at the time because it was so unknown to me and I was thinking that if it was any good, I would have heard more about it.
 But now I wanted to learn more.
 Maybe especially since Skibbereen is a neighbour of our second hometown Clonakilty, I was curious and wanted to know more about them and about their whiskey.

 The distillery was founded in 2003 by three friends, it started in Union Hall, but moved to Skibbereen in 2013.
 It’s – so far – the most southern distillery in Ireland.
 The core range consists in both blends and single malt, and they’ve made some interesting limited editions, such as the cask series – a series of 12-year-old single malts finished in sherry casks, rum casks and port casks – and the newer Glengarriff collection.
 The later are single malt whiskeys matured first in sherry casks and then finished in casks that have been charred using fuels from the Glengarriff forest.
 I’ve yet to taste these two but they do sound very interesting.

 There’s also a blend bottled at cask strength, no less than 62% – very strong, but it is a fabulous whiskey with lots of flavour, and a nice oily texture.

-What’s not to love with a distillery that puts this kind of brilliant labels on their bottles?
+And to finish off – what’s not to love with a distillery that puts this kind of brilliant labels on their bottles?

 I do hope that they will eventually open a visitor centre of sorts eventually.
 This distillery has some really nice things going on and I’m going to follow them closely (any plans of starting a blog, West Cork?).